 - 2 PART A/B WOOD BLEACH – This is the product that will change the actual color of the wood.
 I would recommend using this product for any type of wood that has natural red/orange undertones, like maple, cherry, cedar, and some oaks.

-Does bleach damaged wood?
+Does bleach damage wood?

 Yes, using bleach and any chemicals can cause damage to wood furniture.
 Applying water and other substances to wood will raise the grain and dry it out.
 You need to properly neutralize, sand, and seal the furniture to protect it.